open-ephys/onix-docs/source/API Reference/liboni/onidefs.rst

 Hardware Registers
 ---------------------------------------
-These constants are used by :ref:drivers to implement the ONI-specified register programming interface.
+These constants are used by :ref:`drivers` to implement the ONI-specified register programming interface.

 .. todo:: Document